 Some of us are living paycheck to paycheck, with past due bills, and horrible credit.
 There are others of us that have Roth IRA accounts, bonds, savings plans, and a credit score that is high enough to be a decent batting average.
 This really has less to do with income but more to do with how we are spending our money.
 When we have conversations about careers and what parts of the city to live in, that conversation is always underlying and we need not ignore it.

-As we encourage each other to live more creative, fulfilling, and expressive lives it is also important to encourage sustainable financial decisions.
+As we encourage each other to live more creative, fulfilling, and expressive lives it is also important to encourage sustainable financial decisions, check out payslip versus pay stub.
 There is a distinct advantage some of us have that is not being shared within the creative community.
 We tend to be less focused on the economics of life, but ignoring the financial systems at play doesn’t make them any less real.
 To be invested in maintaining healthy personal finances does not make you greedy.
 The more we avoid candid conversations about money the more we allow these financial systems to continue operating without our input.
 The nickels and dimes add up, so do all those dinners, and movies but it is not something we talk about.
 Consumer culture is not something we need to participate in to have meaningful relationships or rich experiences.
 Our individual choices impact our social group, community, and creative economy.

 We talk about impacting the education system, and we talk about being free to express ourselves.
 Let’s also talk about how to make our money work for us.
 Let’s talk about interest rates, and tax returns, and spending less.As Gen-Y moves into the age of home owner ship and more of us own our own business these conversations become more relevant but there is no reason why they haven’t always been.
 Not everyone has family to reach out to, and even those that do should be informed about what their money is doing.